BillyGTCarlyle/QuickGallery/README.md

-# gallery
+# Galler
-Script for creating an html image gallery from a directory of images.
+This is the script I use for my website's image gallery right now.
+Rather than using some sort of cms to handle images I just place (any number of) new images in my directory and it'll add them to my gallery page.